-B40b: Plant Pathology

-Instructor: Prof. McFadden
+B 40b: Plant Pathology Instructor: Prof. McFadden

-An introduction to the nature, cause and control of plant diseases due to bacteria, fungi, nematodes, viruses and mycoplasmas.
+An introduction to the nature, cause and control of plant disease due to bacteria, fungi, nematodes, viruses and mycoplasmas.
 Emphasis will be placed on the infection process, resistance mechanisms, relation of environment to disease development, and methods of control.
 Emphasis is placed on representative diseases affecting economic crops in the Atlantic region.